-Join Nick Brazzi for an in-depth discussion in this video Touring the interface, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Touring the interface, part of Learning the Firefox Browser.

 - The core functionality in Firefox, as with most web browsers, is pretty easy.
 You may already be familiar with the basics, especially considering most people watching this course are doing it in a web browser.
 But let's take a quick tour to make sure that we're on the same page.
 The rest of the course will build upon the basics that we see here.
 Now the main part of the Firefox window shows you the content of whatever webpage you are currently visiting.
 You're going to need to supply the address for a webpage or perform a search.
 But once you load what you're looking for, it will be here, in the main section of the window.